valory-xyz/optimus-quickstart/README.md

 ## Staking

 The agent will need your answer on staking.
 If you plan to run it as a non staking agent, please answer _n_ to the question below.
-Otherwise, please answer _y_ and, consequently when prompted, fund your agent with the required number of Olas.
+Otherwise, please answer _y_ and, consequently when prompted, fund your agent with the required number of bridged Olas in Optimism Chain.

 ```bash
 Do you want to stake your service? (y/n):
 ```

-This version of Optimus comes with only one staking program with a min OLAS requirement of 40.00 OLAS.
-The script will check that your owner address meets the minimum required OLAS on the Gnosis Chain.

 ### Notes:

 - Staking is currently in a testing phase, so the number of trader agents that can be staked might be limited.
 - Within each staking period (24hrs) staking happens after the agent has reached its staking contract's KPIs.
 In the current agent's version, this takes approxiamtely 45 minutes of activity.
-- In case a service becomes inactive and remains so for more than 2 staking periods (48 hours), it faces eviction from the staking program and ceasies to accrue additional rewards.
+- In case a service becomes inactive and remains so for more than 2 staking periods (approx. 48 hours), it faces eviction from the staking program and ceases to accrue additional rewards.

 ### Service is Running